 SAMUEL O. THIER has been Chief Executive Officer of Partners HealthCare System, Inc. since July 1996 and President of Partners HealthCare System since 1994.
 Previously, he served as President of The Massachusetts General Hospital from 1994 through 1997.
-He has served as President of the American Federation of Clinical Research and Chairman of the American Board of Internal Medicine, and he is a Fellow of the American Academy of Arts and Sciences.
-He is a director of Fleet Financial Group and Merck & Co., Inc.
+He has served as President of the Institute of Medicine of the National Academy of Sciences and Chairman of the American Board of Internal Medicine, and he is a Fellow of the American Academy of Arts and Sciences.
+He is a director of Merck & Co., Inc.